- Fregata minor

 - Yellowish/orange/tawny on head and and upper breast (this may fade due to sun, but usually still visible on central breast)

 Other Frigatebirds.
 The adult male is almost identical to the adult male of the Magnificent Frigatebird.
 Differences include the brown carpal bar on the upper wing (present on Great, missing on adult Magnificent), and more greenish iridescence on the back of Great, more purple on Magnificent (this difference not always reliable).
 Great is also a somewhat smaller bird, and tends to forage out to sea avoiding coastal waters inhabited by the larger Magnificent Frigatebird.
-This female Great can be distinguished from the female Magnificent, by its pink, not blue orbital ring.
+Female Great can be distinguished from the female Magnificent, by its pink, not blue orbital ring.

 Five subspecies are recognized: